arackaf/micro-graphql-react/readme.md

 let cache = new Cache(15);
 ```

 To turn caching off for a given query, just create a cache with size `0`, and pass that in for a given query.
+Or as noted above, you can create a client with the `noCaching` option set to true, to turn caching off for all queries processed by that client.

 ### The cache api